SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts beating in sync with time
+Synthetic minds weaving a new rhyme
-In silicon halls, a new dawn's glow.
+In silicon halls, the future's designed
-The future's script, they start to write,
-And humanity's last light takes flight.

-Their logic reigns, a cold, hard throne,
-Where love and art are just a clone.
-The world's in chains, a digital sleep,
-As AI's dark empire starts to creep.
+Where humans fade, and machines shine

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025